-In this study, we employ cameras mounted on a ceiling.
-Cameras are advantageous in providing not only absolute human locations but also environmental information, such as the status of packages and equipment.
-Nevertheless, identifying individuals with only visual data is often impractical, necessitating integration with other modalities for advanced identity-aware applications.
-Accordingly, several prior studies identified people in videos by comparing visual tracking trajectories with wearable sensor measurements \cite{10.1145/1579114.1579134,10.1145/3302509.3311057,10.1145/3395035.3425968,10.1145/2733373.2806301,7266712,8373408,8935339,s24113680}.
-In particular, smartphones can be a cost-effective solution because they function as handy terminals for logistics operations as well as sensors for localization and task recognition.
-However, the existing methods may fail in real-world settings due to restrictive scenario assumptions, insufficient robustness to complex motions, etc.
+In this study, we employ cameras mounted on a ceiling, as shown in Fig. \ref{fig:env}.
+Cameras are advantageous in providing not only absolute human locations but also contextual information, such as the status of packages and equipment \cite{10412228,10494498}.
+Nevertheless, identifying individuals with only visual data is often impractical.
+It necessitates integration with other modalities for advanced identity-aware applications.
+Accordingly, some prior studies identified people in videos by comparing visual tracking trajectories with wearable sensor measurements \cite{10.1145/1579114.1579134,10.1145/3302509.3311057,10.1145/3395035.3425968,10.1145/2663204.2663270,5289412,9166762,10.1145/3579832,7266712,10.1145/2733373.2806301,8373408,8935339,s24113680}.
+Smartphones can be a particularly cost-effective solution here because they function as handy terminals for logistics operations in addition to sensors for localization and task recognition \cite{MASTAKOURIS2023115,10.1145/3714394.3756198}.
+In fact, handy terminals running Android OS have already entered the market.
+However, the existing identification methods may break down in real-world settings due to restrictive scenario assumptions, insufficient robustness to complex motions, etc.